Reetika789/ab-test-analysis/README.md

 The new design did not significantly improve conversions (p = 0.89).
 Recommended to not roll it out.

 ## 📁 Files
-- `ab_test_analysis.ipynb`: Cleaned Google Colab notebook with full code and analysis
+Untitled3.ipynb`: Cleaned Google Colab notebook with full code and analysis